Olex2/help/gui/EN/view/symmetry_generation.md

 # symmetry tools 1
-The tools in this row are useful for reorganising parts of a structure if the structure contains more than one moiety.
+The tools in this row are useful for reorganising parts of a structure containing more than one moiety.

 ## Move Near
 This is useful for moving moieties of a structure close to a particular atom of interest.